kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 extended resource backed by DRA which is the 3rd such request in the container, then the name of the `DeviceRequest` is "container-0-request-2".

 Documenting this naming is merely informational, it is not part of the API.
 The kubelet must not rely on it.
 Instead, the `ContainerExtendedResourceRequest` field below specifies the mapping.

 ### Pod API

-A new field `extendedResourceClaimStatus` is added to Pod's status to track the special `ResouceClaim` object created for the extended resource requests in the pod.
-This is needed for kublet to pass the devices allocated by driver to the containers in the pod.
+A new field `extendedResourceClaimStatus` is added to Pod's status to track the special `RresouceClaim` object created for the extended resource requests in the pod.
+This is needed for kubelet to pass the devices allocated by driver to the containers in the pod.

 ```go